dcorns/AntiDup/readme.md

 ### Command Line

-`antidup string: root of search path <string: file extension> <boolean: open duplicates automatically>`
+`antidup string: root of search path <string: file extension> <boolean: open duplicates automatically><string: logFileName <boolean: compare using bytes>`

+When skipping optional arguments, a place holder must be provided.
+Use false for boolean and null for strings.
+`antidup / .jpg false null true`

 Example: